 If you want to try a shop off the beaten path, head to Kaizokusen (“Pirate Ship”).
 Located in front of Zenibako Station, between Otaru and Sapporo, it’s a popular local hangout.

-The “Pirate Ramen” (850 yen including tax), is a huge bowl of mixed seafood including whelks, shrimp, salmon, scallops, mussels, seaweed.
-The shop is run by a friendly couple and a casual conversation will make your trip even more memorable.
+The “Pirate Ramen” (850 yen including tax) is a massive bowl of mixed seafood, including whelks, shrimp, salmon, scallops, mussels, and seaweed.
+A friendly couple runs the shop, and a casual conversation will make your trip even more memorable.

 - Address 2-4, Zenibako, Otaru, Hokkaido, 047-0261